 Ask Clarifying Questions

 We often aren’t aware of this, but our natural problem-solving skills typically involve isolating areas of uncertainty and drilling down on them.
 You’ll do yourself a big favor if you force yourself to start articulating what those uncertainties are as you go along.
-This will help you communicate your thinking during your actual case interview.
+This will help you communicate your thinking during the case interview.

 Stay Hypothesis-Driven Throughout the Case